tirthalpatel/Learning-Hibernate/README.md

 Skip steps of creating new project, instead use this project directly for quick start
 -------------------------------------------------------------------------------------

+(1) Download / Clone this project to your local machine.

-Just import project in Eclipse and switch to Hibernate perspective.
+(2) Just import "HibernateQuickStart" project in Eclipse and switch to Hibernate perspective.
 Fix build path errors, such as JRE configuration.
 That's it.

 Database setup and configuration requirements